ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step4.md

 1. `docker login mycluster:8500` providing `user1` as the user and the password you created above
 2. `docker push mycluster:8500/websphere/customer-order-services:liberty`

-You will now be able to see the image in the ICp Dashboard under *Infrastructure -> Images*.
+You will now be able to see the image in the ICP Dashboard under `Infrastructure -> Images`.

-When completed, sign out of the ICp dashboard.
+When completed, **sign out of the ICP dashboard**.

 ### Generate deployment yaml file